imamaris/covidcenter-bot/docusaurus/docs/create-and-train-witai-application.md

 ## Create and Train Wit.AI Application to do Natural Language Processing (NLP)

-Wit AI has **two method for training the NLP**.
+Wit AI has **two methods for training the NLP**.
 The first is inserting utterances with **web interface**.
 The second one is inserting utterances with **API**.

 We would like to introduce to you all for two methods.
-But, because data is supossed to be large, we emphasize the API method more than Web Interface method in this tutorial.
+But, because data is supposed to be large, we emphasize the API method more than Web Interface method in this tutorial.

 ### Wit AI Web Interface

 We are going to create intents to define what the user's utterance for our wit.AI application will understand.
-On the dashboard click on intents, click **+Intents** to add a new intents.
+On the dashboard click on intents, click **+Intents** to add a new intent.

 <p align="center">
 <img src="./assets/create_intent_sentiment.gif">